-This compensation discussion and analysis provides information about our compensation objectives and principles for our Chief Executive Officer, our Chief Financial Officer and our three other most highly compensated executive officers, who for the fiscal year ended December 28, 2013 were Richard A. Noll, our Chairman and Chief Executive Officer, Richard D. Moss, our Chief Financial Officer, Gerald W. Evans, Jr., our Chief Operating Officer, William J. Nictakis, our Chief Commercial Officer, International Businesses and Global Retailers, and Joia M. Johnson, our Chief Legal Officer, General Counsel and Corporate Secretary.
-We collectively refer to Mr. Noll, Mr. Moss, Mr. Evans, Mr. Nictakis and Ms. Johnson as our "named executive officers."
-Our compensation discussion and analysis also contains analysis about how and why significant compensation decisions were made and places in context the information contained in the tables that follow this discussion.
+This compensation discussion and analysis provides information about our compensation objectives and principles for our named executive officers, who for the fiscal year ended January 3, 2015 were: Richard A. Noll, our Chairman and Chief Executive Officer; Richard D. Moss, our Chief Financial Officer; Gerald W. Evans, Jr., our Chief Operating Officer; Joia M. Johnson, our Chief Legal Officer, General Counsel and Corporate Secretary; and W. Howard Upchurch, our Group President, Innerwear Americas.
+We collectively refer to Mr. Noll, Mr. Moss, Mr. Evans, Ms. Johnson and Mr. Upchurch as our "named executive officers."
+Our compensation discussion and analysis also contains details about how and why significant compensation decisions were made and places in context the information contained in the tables that follow this discussion.